Python Type Conversion

 1. Converting from String to Integer

-You can convert a string containing a number into an integer using the int() function:
+You can convert a string containing digits into an integer using the int() function.
+The string must be a valid whole number — it cannot contain letters, decimal points, or symbols.

 python